BNDS-Programmers/Blog/README.md

  ```
  pm2 start app.js
  ```

+ # Login
+ You can login into the account set in the configuration file by accessing `/manage/login`.

  # Configuration
  First copy a `config.js` from `config-example.js`, and then modify it as your will.